7 Creative Gym Marketing Ideas you Shouldn’t Miss to Attract New Customers in 2023

 a) Email referrals:

 Email referrals are a great way to communicate with busy customers.
-You can send newsletters with a link to a Google form that would take the detail of both the referrer and the person being referred to.
+You can send newsletters with a link to a Google form that would take the details of both the referrer and the person being referred to.

 b) Mobile App/ Messaging Notifications: